cursorless-dev/cursorless-talon/docs/experimental.md

 ### Customizing built-in snippets

 Unfortunately, there is no easy way to customize a built-in cursorless snippet.
-Your best bet is to [disable](customization.md#removing-a-term) the built-in snippet and then create your own as documented above.
+Your best bet is to [disable](customization.md#removing-a-term) the built-in snippet and then create your own (with the same spoken form, if you'd like), as documented above.